awlondon/YOWR3HT8H3D9HW9O3O9T/README.md

 - `src/onboarding/` – Login and onboarding forms for hosted deployments.
 - `scripts/` – Python utilities for database partitioning and validation.
 - `remote-db/` – On-disk adjacency shards ready for hydration.
+- `docs/ADJACENCY_RELATIONSHIP_TYPES.md` – Legend for the adjacency taxonomy, UI affordances, and visual schema.

 ## Setup